 Digital curation is about maintaining and adding value to a trusted body of digital information for both current and future use.
 It is active management and appraisal of digital information over its entire life cycle.

-Good data management is a fundamental aspect of the research process and as such already forms part of UEA's Guidance for Good Practice in Research.
+Good data management is a fundamental aspect of the research process and as such already forms part of the University's Guidelines on Good Practice in Research.

-To complement this guidance, the University has developed a policy on Research Data Management.
+To complement this guidance, the University has a Research Data Management Policy.

-This is supplemented by a detailed RDM Procedures Guidance document which focuses on the practical aspects of implementing the policy.
+This is supplemented by a detailed Research Data Management Procedures Guidance document which focuses on the practical aspects of implementing the policy.

 Comments on this document are welcome to Anna Collins, Open Access & Research Data Officer (RIN), ext 1807, firstname.lastname@example.org.